xt0fer/AytchTeeTeePee/README.md

 # AytchTeeTeePee

 Verrrrry simple HTTP server in Java.
-Well, not as simple at golang or python, but well, _because java._
+Well, not as simple as golang or python, but well, _because java._